 3. The dyeing process whether yarn dyed or garment dyed.

-4. The sewing and quality of the finished products, and
+4. The sewing and detailing of the finished products, and

-5. The stonewash process which ensures a soft vintage feel from day one.
+5. The enzyme-wash process which ensures a soft vintage feel from day one.

 Aside from the environmental benefits that the production of linen supports, there are many benefits to using linen in the home to sleep on.
 Linen is very comfortable in warm climates: it is naturally highly absorbent, meaning it can absorb a high percentage of its own weight in water without feeling wet.
 It is also highly breathable given its woven nature and will be temperate to sleep in, for both hot and cool sleepers.